JeungHongTay/SavetheBats-OIP/README.md

 ## Project Overview

-This is an Organisational Innovation Project (OIP) developed by students from the Singapore Institute of Technology.
+This is an Overseas Immersion Programme (OIP) developed by Team 25(3B) from SIT-UoG Computing Science.
 The project focuses on the impact of light pollution on bat populations in Glasgow parks.

 ## Features